Flight Levels System

 This workshop is certified by the Flight Levels Academy.
 After completing the workshop, participants will receive a „Certificate of Completion“ directly from the Flight Levels Academy.

 The knowledge acquired in the Flight Levels Systems Architecture Workshop (FLSA) is an essential requirement if you want to become a certified Flight Levels Coach (FLC).

 We don’t need high-performance teams, but systems that make better performance possible.

 Find the best solution for your organization – not the best framework blueprint.

 More of anything doesn’t work anymore.
 It is important to deliver what achieves the best results for customers and business.

 The right thing happens when the right team is working on the right thing at the right time.

 This workshop builds on the knowledge of the Flight Levels Introduction (FLIN) and the Flight Levels Flow Design (FLFD) workshop!
 If you are working towards an official Flight Levels Academy title, the FLIN is both a solid foundation and part of the title.
-We assume that all participants can design cross-team, flow-based work systems in which at least five teams or 50 people coordinate the work.
+We assume that all participants are able to design cross-team, flow-based work systems in which multiple teams or ~50 people coordinate the work.
 If this is not the case, please attend the Flight Levels Flow Design Workshop beforehand.